-Fake It Till You Make It [Self Improvement 29]
+Why Fake It Till You Make It is a Great Way to Improve Yourself

 They are high powered when speaking to hundreds or thousands of people.
 Some have physical influence that you can feel when they enter the room, or maybe they are really charming.
 Still, others are confident when presenting, acting, speaking, or doing any other frightening stuff.

-So, how come these people are so far above other in these situations.
+So, how come these people are so far above others in these situations.
 Well, most likely they are not.
 They are just faking it, and you are buying it.

-Growing body of psychological research shows that the changes that you willfully force on your body influence your mind to follow suit.
-As you mind changes your behavior changes, and that leads to real-world effects where people perceive you differently.
+A growing body of psychological research shows that the changes that you willfully force on your body influence your mind to follow suit.
+As your mind changes your behavior changes, and that leads to real-world effects where people perceive you differently.

-One of the most feared activities is public speaking (and interacting with strangers).
+For example, one of the most feared activities is public speaking (and interacting with strangers).
 Some surveys have found that people fear public speaking more than death.
-Fear of public speaking is quite reasonable.
+The fear of public speaking is quite reasonable.
 When you speak publicly, you will be mocked afterward till the end of days.
+We fear it because in prehistoric times when we were cast out of the group then the chances of survival dropped drastically.

 No!
 People are thinking mostly about themselves, and nobody will remember your performance.